Relative Cancellation: Preliminaries

 Since $A$ is integral over $u_{P}(A)$, $\sum_{i = 0}^{n} d_i f^i = 0$, where $d_n \neq 0$ and all $d_i$ are in $u_P(A)$.
 Without loss of generality, we may assume that $f\in F_m\setminus F_{m-1}$ for some $m\geq 1$.
 Then $d_nf^n\in F_{nm}\setminus F_{mn-1}$ by \eqref{E1.2.1}.
 Similarly, we have $d_if^i\in F_{nm-1}$ for all $i<n$.
-This implies that $d_nf^n=-\sum_{i=0}^{n-1}d_if^i\in F_{mn-1}$, giving a contradiction. \end{proof}
+This implies that $d_nf^n=-\sum_{i=0}^{n-1}d_if^i \in F_{mn-1}$, giving a contradiction. \end{proof}

 \begin{Cor} Let $A$ be a domain, and let $D$ be the subalgebra of $A$ generated by all invertible elements in $A$.
-If $A$ is integral over $D$, then $A$ is $u_P$-trivial.
-As a consequence, every division algebra is $u_P$-trivial. \end{Cor}
+If $A$ is integral over $D$, then $A$ is $u_P$-maximal.
+As a consequence, every division algebra is $u_P$-maximal. \end{Cor}